Go beyond your typical JB day trip to KSL and City Square Mall while sticking to a friendly budget!

 Opening hours: 9AM – 6PM, closed on Fri

 Address: 26, Jalan Dhoby, Bandar Johor Bahru, 80000 Johor Bahru, Johor, Malaysia

 On our visit, we caught the artworks of Lu Shui Rou, an artist from China.
 This happens to be her first exhibition in South East Asia.
 The staff gave us a quick introduction to her art before leaving us to appreciate them.
 Coffee is also sold here as you browse.

 *Note: Permanently closed (as of Jul 2023).

 Trust us when we say that Jalan Tan Hiok Nee has plenty of cafes — we saw about 10 cafes within a short 15-minute walk around the neighbourhood.

 The Jackfruit Cheesecake is an interesting try, albeit a little tiny.
-It tastefully balances both flavours well, without the cake being overpowered by the strong scent of jackfruit.
-The Citrus Honey Lemon Soda (RM16, ~S$5) also paired well with it for a refreshing finish.
+The strong scent of jackfruit didn’t overpower the taste of the cake — overall, it produced a delicious but balanced flavour.
+The Citrus Honey Lemon Soda (RM16) also paired well with it and makes for a refreshing finish.